Fees and tax

 - are paid a benefit.

 This includes leaving benefits, partial withdrawals, significant financial hardship benefits and relationship property settlements.
-It also includes partial withdrawals made by a retained member.
+It also includes one-off partial withdrawals made by a retained member.

 If a registered charge is placed on your benefit, a fee will be debited from your member’s account.
 The annual account statement we send to you each year shows any amounts deducted from your accounts.